Shift3/standards-and-practices/standards/code-versioning.md

 -   [Tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging) is a simple, easy way to keep track of your code at a certain point in time.
 Some instances where this becomes useful are:
     -   Client-facing deliverables such as milestones, UAT, or production launch/release
     -   Internal-facing code at a point that you or your team wants to demarcate as important
-    -   Versioning of your code (as a default, Shift3 follows SemVer)
+    -   Versioning of your code (as a default, Bitwise follows SemVer)

 ## [SemVer](https://semver.org/) Basics: